mohammaddonbok/todo-backend/README.md

 # To Do List Backend code

+## Technology used

+- MongoDB
+- Node.js (express)
+- jest for unit test

 ## to run the code on local machine follow the steps:

 - clone the repository